 Buying/Importing Out of State Vehicle

-If you just moved to California with your out of state vehicle, or you bought or are planning on buying an out of state car, in order to register it, you will need to obtain a California smog check.
+If you just moved to California with your out of state vehicle, purchased or are planning on buying an out of state car, in order to register it you will need to obtain a California smog check.

 What type of smog station can inspect my out of state car?